 What did the pandemic reveal for SMEs?

-What other consequences were there??
+What other consequences were there?

-The pandemic also accelerated the need for efficiency in terms of processes and in using technological tools that help make better use of time or work better remotely..
+The pandemic also accelerated the need for efficiency in terms of processes and in using technological tools that help make better use of time or work better remotely.

-Did everyone make use of those tools??
+Could everyone use those tools?

 How do you rate women in consulting?